ember-learn/guides-source/guides/release/getting-started/quick-start.md

 ### Advance to the next level

-There is an official, free tutorial here in the Guides that takes delves deeper into some of the features you used today.
+There is an official, free tutorial here in the Guides that delves deeper into some of the features you used today.
 [Give it a try!](../tutorial/)

 ### Explore the ecosystem